Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: The Sub-Game Perfect Nash Equilibrium

+Similar to (a), with candidate (b), the CP does not offer her content over ISP N. But, unlike in (a), the EUs do not all migrate to NoN, owing to the different selections of the access fees by the ISPs.
+Thus, the CP can not always force N out of the market by her selection of qualities over the two SPs, particularly when the inertias are not very small and non-negligible fractions of EUs may still be locked-in with the ISPs in effect, referring to \eqref{equation:CP_2} (like the cases in Theorem~\ref{theorem:NE_stage1_new_q>}-2, Theorem~\ref{theorem:NE_stage1_new_q<}-2).
+But, since $n^{eq}_{NoN}<1$, NoN's side-payment to the CP in this case is lower than that in (a), which compensates for her loss in revenue in EU subscription.

-It is noteworthy to observe that if $t_N$ (respectively, $t_{NoN}$) increases, $p^{eq}_{NoN}$ (respectively, $p^{eq}_N$) increases with a rate $\frac{2}{3}$rd the rate of the growth of this transport cost.
-This is intuitive.
-The higher $t_N$ (while $t_{NoN}$ fixed), the higher would be the market power of ISP NoN, and subsequently the higher would be $p^{eq}_{NoN}$.
-In addition, counter-intuitively, $p_N$ (respectively, $p_{NoN}$) also increases with a rate $\frac{1}{3}$rd of the rate of growth of $t_N$ (respectively, $t_{NoN}$).
-This counter-intuitive result (Internet access fee of an ISP being an increasing function of the transport cost of this ISP) is because of competition between ISPs.
-For example, with the increase of $t_{NoN}$, EUs have more incentive to join the neutral ISP and less incentive to switch to the non-neutral ISP.
-Thus the neutral ISP can set a higher price for EUs.
-This allows her competitor, i.e. ISP NoN, to increases her price, but with a rate lower than the rate by which the price of ISP N increases.
+$p^{eq}_{NoN}$ (respectively, $p^{eq}_N$) increases with a rate $\frac{2}{3}$rd the rate of the growth of $t_N$ (respectively, $t_{NoN}$).
+Intuitively, the higher $t_N$ (while $t_{NoN}$ fixed) is, NoN can retain more EUs despite charging them high access fees (the ``lock-in'' effect), thus the higher is her market power, and the higher is $p^{eq}_{NoN}$.
+But, counter-intuitively, $p_N$ (respectively, $p_{NoN}$) also increases with a rate $\frac{1}{3}$rd of the rate of growth of $t_N$ (respectively, $t_{NoN}$).
+This happens because of competition between ISPs: with the increase of $t_{NoN}$, more EUs prefer N to NoN.
+Thus N can select a higher access fee for EUs.
+This allows her competitor, NoN, to increases her access fee, but with a rate lower than the rate by which N increases her access fee.